maim-lain/fourelements/book-2/home.md

 Simple version:
 - Visit farm everyday to get point
+- Milk used girls
 - Fuck girls who aren't pregnant
 - Pregnant -> Milk -> Nipples -> Let cum
-- Lever
 - Leave farm

-wait technically, shouldn't it be: (so milk used girls -> become pregnant -> milk again on same day)
+- you milk used girls first so you can milk them again on the same day after making them preg
-- vist farm for point
-- milk used girls
-- fuck girls who aren't pregnant
-- Pregnant -> Milk -> Nipples -> Let cum
-- leave farm
+- you do the 'nipples -> let cum' so you can get the bonus milking that it gives

 <br>